dlt/blog/content/posts/introduction-to-postgresql-indexes.md

 {{< / highlight >}}

 We can add the `ctid` field to the query to retrieve the ctid of each line.
-The ctid is an internal field that has the address of the line in the heap and is composed of a tuple in the format (m, n) where m is the block id and n is the tuple offset. "ctid" stands for "current tuple id".
+The ctid is an internal field that has the address of the line in the heap.
+Think of it as a pointer to the row location in the heap.
+It consists of a tuple in the format (m, n) where m is the block id and n is the tuple offset. "ctid" stands for "current tuple id".
 Here you can note that the row with id one is stored in the page 0, offset 1.

 {{< highlight sql >}}
 select ctid, * from foo;